 - In Sweet Silver Blues, one of the groll (troll/giant hybrid) brothers catches a brick thrown by a racist mob and crushes it into dust.
 Subverted in that the mob isn't sufficiently impressed, so the grolls have to start swinging large pieces of lumber around before the racists disperse.

-- In the 30 Rock episode Idiots Are People Two!, a ninja attempts to intimidate Kelsey Grammer by performing several flips, kicks, and punches.
+- 30 Rock: In the episode Idiots Are People Two!, a ninja attempts to intimidate Kelsey Grammer by performing several flips, kicks, and punches.

 - Bones: Brennan does it while explaining to Booth in anthropological terms in the episode "The Maggots in the Meathead" while surrounded by Guidos.
 She picked it up while watching a "documentary" on TV.

 (Peppy punches Clinton, turns to Booth and throws a punch at him but misses.
 Booth punches Peppy, who gets up and tries to get to Booth but Brennan gets between them and makes a weird fierce posturing)Brennan: This posturing is called "throwing the crab," it will intimidate him into compliance.(Peppy looks at her, puzzled and amused)

-- In WWE, The Great Khali demonstrates his vice grip (basically a move in which he crushes the opponent's head with both his hands) on a basketball hard enough to make it pop to intimidate Batista before a match.
+- In WWE, The Great Khali demonstrates his vise grip (basically a move in which he crushes the opponent's head with both his hands) on a basketball hard enough to make it pop to intimidate Batista before a match.
 Batista then reminds him that, among other things, he's not going to be wrestling a basketball.

 - Dungeons & Dragons

-- 2nd Edition had a Non Weapon Proficiency called "Display Weapon Prowess".
+- 2nd Edition had a Non-Weapon Proficiency called "Display Weapon Prowess".
 If the user demonstrated his weapon skills successfully, it caused opponents to make a morale check.

 - Also the whole point of the "Blade" bard kit from the same edition's Complete Bard's Handbook, which wasn't so much about being a great fighter (being, well, still a bard rather than an actual member of the fighter class) as it was about convincingly looking the part for showboating and intimidation purposes.